fabianlaramolina/moo-cpp_Ag-drone/README.md

 ## 📂 Required Files

-- `talhao_UFTM.qgz`: Required for `main_moo_cpp.py`.
+- `area_UFTM.shp`: Required for `main_moo_cpp.py`.
 Place it in the same folder as the script.
+- The files: area_UFTM.dbf, area_UFTM.dbf, area_UFTM.shx and area_UFTM.shx can be used to edit the georeferenced area of Fig.6(a) in Qgis (https://qgis.org/).

 ## 💻 Requirements

 - Python 3.8 or later.
-- No additional toolboxes are required.
+- geopandas library is required.

 ---